Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 Diversification and Risk Management Strategies

 2. Continuous Monitoring of Correlations: Keeping a vigilant eye on the correlations between different assets allows for timely adjustments.
-This strategy is pivotal in maintaining the diversification benefits that are core to the portfolio’s resilience.
+This matters because diversification is not a static promise; it is a relationship between assets that can change under pressure.

 3. Risk Parity Approach: Adhering to a risk parity approach, where the risk contribution of each asset class is balanced, enhances the portfolio’s stability.
 This method ensures that no single asset class disproportionately influences the portfolio’s risk profile.